Robertfarb/whiteboarding-curriculum/algorithms/time_complexity/big_o_practice.md

   end
 end
 ```
 Finally, let's add a little bit to our code.

-Here, pay attention to the subtle things that change, namely constant factors and best/worst/average cases.
+5.
 ```ruby
 def print_arr_4(arr)
   arr.each do |el|